cristianpb/cristianpb.github.io/_posts/2017-05-05-alchemy-machine.md

 categories: ['angularjs', 'nodejs', 'express']
 ---

-The objective of this project is to make an small interface using some popular libraries such as **nodejs** and **angularjs**.
-I chose this project because I never have the opportunity of using these technologies and I thought that it was a good opportunity to get in touch them.
+The objective of this project is to make an simple application with some popular libraries such as **nodejs** and **angularjs**.
+I chose this project because I have never use these technologies before and I thought that it was a good opportunity to try them.

 [AngularJS](https://angularjs.org/) is great for declaring static documents.
-His data binding is a way of updating the view whenever the model changes, as well as updating the model whenever the view changes.
+It has a data binding to update the view whenever the model changes, as well as updating the model whenever the view changes.
+This avoid the need to refresh the page in order to see the changes.
 I use it in the front end to access all the data and render the different views and changes of the app.
 [NodeJS](https://nodejs.org/en/) is used on the server side to execute JavaScript code.